IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 Choose wisely!
 Following an explanation to the different rule sets (each time all rules with True/False):
 ### General
-If you have a 6 followed by another 6 you can not walk the second walk, except the easy rules.
+If you have in-house-pieces and a 6 followed by another 6 you can not walk the second walk, except the easy rules.
+This is because you have to go with the same piece after a six (except easy), but also have to go out if you have still pieces in-house.
 ### Default: Boring Default Rules (0 or else than 1/2)
 - You must throw other pieces if you can (even if you have to walk by your target!): **False**
 - You must throw your own pieces (only in special situations like if you are on the start field and have a 6 or if you are coming to the jumping field after going out of the home): **False**